 Pro-tip: This step will take a considerable amount of time and, if possible, shouldn’t be a one-person task.
 Instead, encourage cross-collaboration internally so each department can outline its logistics, operational costs and services.
 A task management app like Asana or Trello can keep each activity organized and create a visual chart while you identify each activity in your value chain.

-Next, you need to calculate the exact cost of every activity in your value chain.
 Remember to calculate contribution costs such as rent, utilities and staff.
 By having an accurate picture of every single cost, it’s easier to see how much revenue you’re actually generating.